 We've been over how Matter is promising to simplify the decision-making around ecosystems and new devices, but what about your existing devices?
 Are they getting support?

-Well, unfortunately, the answer is very much case-by-case at this stage.
-For example, Signify - the company behind Philips Hue and WiZ - will be updating old and new Hue gear to work with Matter, while only providing Matter support to future WiZ devices.
+For example, Signify - the company behind Philips Hue and WiZ - will be updating old and new Hue gear to work with Matter (thanks to that Hue Hub), while only providing Matter support to future WiZ devices.

 Smart lighting maker Nanoleaf has also recently announced that it will be bringing Matter support to both current and future devices.

-And, as we detailed in the section above, Google will also bring support to the Nest Thermostat, but not older versions of the device - at least from what it's said so far.
+And, as we detailed in the section above, Google will also bring support to the Nest Thermostat, but not older versions of the device.